 - .NET Core is the latest implementation of .NET which runs on Windows, Linux, and macOS

-- Its open-source and Microsoft accepts third party contribution to .NET Core
+- Its open-source and Microsoft accepts third party contributions to .NET Core

 - It supports desktop frameworks like Windows Forms and WPF from version 3.0